Kapoorlabs-CAPED/VollSeg/README.md

 ## Example

 To try the provided notebooks we provide an example dataset of MDA231 human breast carcinoma cells infected with a pMSCV vector including the GFP sequence, embedded in a collagen matrix from Dr. R. Kamm.
 Dept. of Biological Engineering, Massachusetts Institute of Technology, Cambridge MA (USA)[tracking challenge](http://celltrackingchallenge.net/3d-datasets/), download the zip file of hyperstacks of the Raw, segmentation and the mask image from [here](https://drive.google.com/drive/folders/1ze8KsrFI0-UTrsMnAPomiyf4sN8aCm__?usp=sharing).
 The zip file inflates inside a data folder that you can extract inside the examples folder.
-For training the networks use this notebook in [Colab](https://github.com/kapoorlab/VollSeg/blob/main/examples/ColabTrainModel.ipynb)
+For training the networks use this notebook in [Colab](https://github.com/kapoorlab/VollSeg/blob/main/examples/ColabTrainModel.ipynb).
+We provide  pre-trained model weights for stardist and U-Net.
+To train a denoising model using noise to void use this notebook:

 ## Requirements